evrblk/monstera-example/README.md

 go tool github.com/mattn/goreman start
 ```

-There are also a bunch of developer tools in `/cmd/dev`:

-* `go run ./cmd/dev seed-accounts` create multiple accounts and print their ids.
-* `go run ./cmd/dev scenario-1 --account-id=<ACCOUNT_ID>` runs a test scenario for a given account.

 ## Monstera codegen

 Monstera codegen is the opinionated part of the framework.
 I wanted to achieve type-safety and utilize comple-time